Bios-Marcel/cordless/README.md

 have a low memory footprint and be aimed at power-users.

 The application only uses the official Discord API and doesn't send data to third parties.
-However, this application is not a official product by Discord Inc.
+However, this application is not an official product by Discord Inc.

 ![Demo Screenshot](.github/images/chat-demo.png)